 He who dwells in the secret place of the Most High shall abide under the shadow of the Almighty.
 I will say of the LORD, "He is my refuge and my fortress; my God, in Him I will trust."
 Psalm 91:1-2 NKJV Those who live in the shelter of the Most High will find rest in the shadow of the Almighty.
 This I declare about the LORD: He alone is my refuge, my place of safety; He is my God, and I trust Him.
 Psalm 91:1-2 NLT

 Such beautiful, peace-filled words.

 What is this “secret place” in the shadow of the Almighty?
-This place of refuge and peace and safety is nearness to God.
+This place of refuge, peace, and safety is nearness to God.
 One commentator said that one must walk really close to something to fall “under the shadow” of it.
-How close must we be to our Father to enter into this secret place and find rest within His shadow of protection?
+How close must we be to our Father to enter into this secret place and find rest within the shadow of His protection?

 Not everyone who believes knows of this secret place, but it exists for anyone who draws near enough.
 Do you know this place?
 David knew this place; Moses knew this place, and Jesus certainly knew.